Nazareth98/CHATBOT-JS-NODEJS/readme.md

 For sellers, product inventory query.
 To start using the software, follow these steps:

-In the following path 'helpers\mysql.js', add your Database access credentials to the 'createConnection' constant.
+In the following path `helpers\mysql.js`, add your Database access credentials to the `createConnection` constant.
-In the following path '\botSmokeConsulta.js', define the port on which the backend will run.
+In the following path `\botSmokeConsulta.js`, define the port on which the backend will run.
 Then define the IdClient, which will be your bot user.
-In the terminal, execute 'node botSmokeConsulta.js' to start the server.
+In the terminal, execute `node botSmokeConsulta.js` to start the server.
-Open your preferred browser and navigate to http://localhost:"REPLACE_WITH_DEFINED_PORT"/.
+Open your preferred browser and navigate to `http://localhost:"REPLACE_WITH_DEFINED_PORT"/`.
 Scan the QR Code generated with the mobile phone that will act as the application's bot.
 Now you can test our Bot!!